hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 3: Create `requirements.txt`

 This file lists the Python dependencies for the project.
-Note the new dependencies for the resilient search system.
+Note the simplified dependencies for the new search system.

 ```txt
 # backend/requirements.txt